psatkun/TodoApp/README.md

-# TodoApp Backend API
+# TodoApp Application

-This repository contains the backend RESTful API for a full-stack, secure task management application built using ASP.NET Core and Entity Framework Core.
+This repository contains the backend RESTful API and the frontend dashboard (built in React/Vite) for a full-stack, secure task management application built using ASP.NET Core and Entity Framework Core.

 The architecture is explicitly designed around isolated data multi-tenancy, ensuring rigid ownership boundaries where users can only interact with tasks they created.